SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  WorkflowStatusChecker
+net.sourceforge.seqware.pipeline.plugins.WorkflowStatusChecker
-net.sourceforge.seqware.pipeline.plugins.WorkflowStatusCheckerThis plugin lets you monitor the status of running workflows and updates the metadata object with their status.
+This plugin lets you monitor the status of running workflows and updates the metadata object with their status.
 Keep in mind a few things: 1) if the status command is specified no data will be saved to the DB, this tool is just useful for gathering error reports, 2) status commands that are malformed or whose status directory is not present on the filesystem will be skipped and an error noted, 3) by default every running or unknown workflow_run in the database will be checked if they are owned by the username in your .seqware/settings file and the hostname is the same as 'hostname --long', and 4) you can force the checking of workflows with a particular host value but be careful with that.

 | Command-line option | Description |
 |--------------------|--------------|